slayer/autorestart/README.md

-# Autorestart (WIP)
+# Autorestart

 `autorestart` is used for autorestarting Go apps in development or staging environments, but you can try to use in production at your own risk.
+Works well with `go build` and `rsync`.
 It designed to be as lightweight as possible, it does not uses `fsnotify` it just periodically poll `os.Stat(filename)`

 Where is `filename` is a self binary by default, but you can setup to watch `tmp/restart.txt` or something else.
-On file change it will run `syscall.Exec(selfbinary)` or you can use restarter `SendSIGUSR2` (useful for grace restart) or write your own.
+On file change it will call `syscall.Exec(selfbinary)` or you can use function `SendSIGUSR2` (useful for grace restart) or write your own.

 ## Quick start